blenderskool/blaze/README.md

 The project is divided structured into following directories - backend, frontend, common and nginx.

 ### Backend
-All the backend(or server) related source code resides under the `server` directory.
+All the backend(or server) related source code resides under the `server' directory.
 It is built on Node.js with [express](http://expressjs.com/) and [ws](https://www.npmjs.com/package/ws) library for WebSockets.
 Thin wrappers have been created for easier interfacing with sockets.

 ### Frontend
 The frontend source code is in the `client` directory.
 The dependencies of the frontend has been kept to a minimum to keep bundle sizes low.
 Once the frontend is built for production, all the built files are stored in `build` directory which can be deployed as a static app.